codio-content/Flode-Conditions/.guides/content/Boolean-variables-acf4.md

-Boolean variables are the third variable type we are introducing you to after numbers and string.
+Boolean variables are the third variable type we are introducing you to after numbers and strings.

 A boolean variable can only have 2 values : `true` and `false`.